Heracles: A HfO2 Ferroelectric Capacitor Compact Model for Efficient Circuit Simulations: Introduction

-In this work, we propose a physics-based compact model of FeCaps based on Hf$\mathrm{_{0.5}}$Zr$\mathrm{_{0.5}}$O$\mathrm{_2}$ (HZO) which is validated on experimental data and includes a realistic distribution of the device-to-device variability.
-Furthermore, the model considers the intrinsic depletion of the electrodes and potential non-conductive or low-conductive interface layers, such as oxidized electrodes, and incorporates thermal modeling for both the polarization switching process and the leakage currents.
+Heracles is a physics-based compact model of FeCaps based on Hf$\mathrm{_{0.5}}$Zr$\mathrm{_{0.5}}$O$\mathrm{_{2}}$ (HZO), validated against experimental data and incorporating a realistic distribution of the device-to-device variability.
+The model considers the intrinsic depletion of the electrodes and potential non-conductive or low-conductive interface layers, such as oxidized electrodes, and incorporates thermal models for both the polarization switching process and the leakage currents.
 The switching phenomenon then results from a complex process where the electric field experienced by the ferroelectric is affected by positive and negative feedback via the depletion and interface layer, leading to several characteristics observed in HfO$\mathrm{_2}$-based ferroelectric devices.
 Subsequently, the model is employed in circuit simulations, wherein it is subjected to current programming pulses.
-To assess its performance, Monte Carlo simulations are conducted.
-Finally, the model is tested at an array level to investigate its computational load.
+To assess its performance, Monte Carlo simulations are conducted and fitted against statistical device measurements.
+Finally, the model is tested for transient simulations on an array level to investigate its computational load and its convergence.